Bing Crosby: Early life

-Crosby was born on May 3, 1903, in Tacoma, Washington, in a house his father built at 1112 North J Street.
+Harry Lillis Crosby Jr. was born on May 3, 1903, in Tacoma, Washington, in a house his father built at 1112 North J Street.
 Three years later, his family moved to Spokane in Eastern Washington State, where Crosby was raised.
-In 1913, his father built a house at 508 E. Sharp Avenue.
+In 1913, his father (Harry Lillis Crosby Sr.) built a house at 508 E. Sharp Avenue.
 The house stands on the campus of Crosby's alma mater, Gonzaga University, as a museum housing over 200 artifacts from his life and career, including his Oscar.

 Crosby was the fourth of seven children: brothers Laurence Earl "Larry" (1895–1975), Everett Nathaniel (1896–1966), Edward John "Ted" (1900–1973), and George Robert "Bob" (1913–1993); and two sisters, Catherine Cordelia (1904–1974) and Mary Rose (1906–1990).
-His parents were Harry Lillis Crosby (1870–1950), a bookkeeper, and Catherine Helen "Kate" (née Harrigan; 1873–1964).
+His parents were Harry Lillis Crosby Sr. (1870–1950), a bookkeeper, and Catherine Helen "Kate" (née Harrigan; 1873–1964).
 His mother was a second-generation Irish-American.
 His father was of Scottish and English descent; an ancestor, Simon Crosby, emigrated from the Kingdom of England to New England in the 1630s during the Puritan migration to New England.
 Through another line, also on his father's side, Crosby is descended from Mayflower passenger William Brewster (c.
 1567 – 1644).

+Crosby first got into music through his parents’ influence.
+Bing's father would blare music on the family's Edison phonograph while his mother was a singer, helping most of the kids to develop the skill.
+Instead of singing, Bing preferred whistling as a boy, whistling and also humming wherever we went.
+In his career, Crosby would whistle in a lot of his songs, including "White Christmas".

 In 1917, Crosby took a summer job as property boy at Spokane's Auditorium, where he witnessed some of the acts of the day, including Al Jolson, who held Crosby spellbound with ad-libbing and parodies of Hawaiian songs.
 Crosby later described Jolson's delivery as "electric".

 Crosby graduated from Gonzaga High School in 1920 and enrolled at Gonzaga University.
 He attended Gonzaga for three years but did not earn a degree.
 As a freshman, Crosby played on the university's baseball team.
 According to the son of his coach Gus Dorais, Crosby played home games, but did not qualify for the smaller squad that went on the road.
 He was so popular with his teammates, however, that they would sneak him on the train and hide him.
 He brought his guitar along and entertained them in return.
 The university granted him an honorary doctorate in 1937.
 Gonzaga University houses a large collection of photographs, correspondence, and other material related to Crosby.